ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 26.04

+* In Creator's playlist editor, resolved a regression from add-on version 26.01 where NVDA was sluggish when moving through date and hour combo boxes for multi-day playlists.

 ## Version 26.03.1

 * Security: Track comments for local and Remote Studio are now stored in json format instead of pickle format to improve security.
 As a result, installing an older version of this add-on after installing this version is unsupported and will cause unpredictable behavior.